 I don’t feel like I’ve done a good job lately of building a 3-dimensional/authentic view of myself here on this blog.
 I tend to get several “don’t be so hard on yourself” or “you’re too stressed” or “stop doing so much” responses and I never really know how to respond to them because all I feel is, “I think I’ve done a poor job presenting myself if these are the responses.”

 And it’s tricky.
 I write here in the mornings and I haven’t been sleeping well lately.
 I toss and turn a lot, I cough a lot, my back hurts, and I’m just anxious.
+My friend told me that tampa dispensary with their fantastic range of marijuana could help so I’m told but I’m not sure thats for me.
 So when I get up for the day I don’t always feel great and I often have stress dreams so when I noticed the trend I thought, Zoot, maybe you’re just writing about the WORST moment of your day and so now you’re giving off this view of a sad, anxious person who is too hard on herself?

 So I thought about that for awhile.
 But even that didn’t seem right.
 If it had I would have responded to comments and emails, “Oh – I’m fine!
 I just start the day kinda gray!”
 And that didn’t feel truthful either.

 An then I ran with a much wiser friend on Saturday and she talked about how she’s just accepted that sometimes it’s okay to be sad.
 And maybe “unhappy” or “sad” is a more accurate depiction of her general state of mind.
 And we talked about that awhile and I really found myself thinking about that idea.
 And then I thought about how one friend in particular told me once that maybe I should consider the fact that I found comfort in my anxiety.